R&D Tax Credits for Food and Beverage Manufacturers

 Research and Development (R&D) tax credits are a viable option for food and beverage manufacturers.
 These companies are always striving to develop new or improved products to meet consumer demands in a world with ever-changing preferences.
 As food and beverage manufacturers develop and improve their products, they could benefit from claiming the R&D tax credit.

-What is R&D Tax Credits?
+What are R&D Tax Credits?

 R&D tax credits are designed to reward taxpayers for qualifying activities related to the development of new or improved products or processes.
 The credit applies directly to offset a company’s tax liability based on qualified research expenses (QREs) and has the potential to reduce tax liability to zero dollars for eligible small businesses.